-84. The tipster warned the FBI that Cruz had experienced multiple triggering stressors and displayed observable concerning behavior in the months before the shooting.
+- 84. The tipster warned the FBI that Cruz had experienced multiple triggering stressors and displayed observable concerning behavior in the months before the shooting.
 The tipster told the FBI that Cruz's mother had died, he had expressed a desire to kill himself and others, he had been kicked out of school for engaging in violently aggressive behavior directed toward his peers, and he had pulled a rifle on his own mother before her death.
 Cruz delighted in torturing and mutilating animals, and he posted gruesome pictures on social media.
-He had communicated his violent inclinations publicly using social media.

-85. The FBI was also aware, or reasonable should have foreseen, that MSDHS was Nikolas Cruz's likely target.
-Cruz was 19-years old at the time of the shooting, and he had previously attended MSDHS.
-On the January 5th call, the tipster warned the FBI that Cruz would shoot up a school.
-Months earlier, in October 2017, Cruz had expressed his desire to become a school shooter in a YouTube comment reported to the FBI.

-86. The FBI was also aware, or with reasonable diligence should have discovered, that Cruz had a history of acting violently at MSDHS.
+He had communicated his violent inclinations publicly using social media. - 85.
+The FBI was also aware, or reasonably should have foreseen, that Marjory Stoneman Douglas High School was Nikolas Cruz's likely target.
+Cruz was 19 years old at the time of the shooting, and he had previously attended Marjory Stoneman Douglas High School.
+On the January 5 call, the tipster warned the FBI that Cruz would shoot up a school.
+A few months earlier, in October 2017, Cruz had expressed his desire to become a school shooter in a YouTube comment reported to the FBI. - 86.
+The FBI was also aware, or with reasonable diligence should have discovered, that Cruz had a history of acting violently at Marjory Stoneman Douglas High School.
 The tipster told the FBI that Cruz had thrown a chair at a student or teacher at his high school, and he had been kicked out of that school.
-Cruz's history of violence at the school was well-documented and would have been easily discovered during a reasonable investigation into his history and records.
+Cruz's history of violence at the school was well-documented and would have been easily discovered during a reasonable investigation into Cruz.

 87. In addition, the FBI knows that active shooters in Cruz's age group are very likely to choose their former school as a target.
 In the FBI's study on pre-attack behaviors, the FBI explained that "active shooters often attacked people and places with which they were already familiar.
-There was a known connection between the active shooters and the attack site in the majority of cases (73%, n = 46), often a workplace or former workplace for those 18 and older

-(35%, n = 19), and almost always a school or former school for those younger than 18 (88%, n = 7)."
+There was a known connection between the active shooters and the attack site in the majority of cases (73%, n = 46), often a workplace or former workplace for those 18 and older (35%, n = 19), and almost always a school or former school for those younger than 18 (88%, n = 7)."